 This is the most infamous road in Colombia.
 It has been rated the most dangerous in Colombia and one of the worst on the continent earning the nickname ‘trampoline della muerte‘ or trampoline of death.

 You know you’re in for a rough ride when the bus leaves the terminal and the passengers cross themselves and mouth small prayers asking for safe passage.
-Shrines and crosses litter the roadside – testament to the dangers of this one-and-a-half-lane-dirt-road zig zaging through the mountains.
+Shrines and crosses litter the roadside – testament to the dangers of this narrow dirt road zig-zaging through the mountains.

 This is the most jerking, bone shattering, punishing, pot-hole-filled, hair-pin-turn, cliff lined roads I’ve ever been on.
 I gave up counting how many times I was bounced up out of my seat and hit my head on the roof of the bus.